 - Personal costs

 Lodging is based on twin sharing.
-Singles are not required to pay a single supplement although if you would like to ensure your own room for the duration of your stay, you must do so by paying a supplementary fee (see brochure for costs).
+Singles are not required to pay a single supplement although if you would like to ensure your own room for the duration of your stay, you must do so by paying a supplementary fee of £250.

-+ Why should I see Transylvania with The Slow Cyclist?
++ Why should I see Rwanda with The Slow Cyclist?

 + What is the terrain like?